 Amongst my patients the Non-Invasive Prenatal Test (NIPT) is now far more popular than the Nuchal Translucency Scan (NTS) and serum as a screening test for foetal chromosome disorders.

 The cost has reduced considerably from what it was when NIPT screening was introduced and now through Sonic Genetics (Douglass Hanly Moir Pathology (DHM)) the NIPT testing is done in Australia.
-From 1st January 2017 the cost of the Harmony NIPT through Sonic Genetics (DHM) will be reduced to $425.
+The cost of the Harmony NIPT through Sonic Genetics (DHM) has been reduced to $420.

 Women with a ‘high risk’ NTS result they are offered chorionic villous sampling (CVS) or amniocentesis.
 These are invasive tests that carry a miscarriage risk of about 1:200 to 1:300.
 How ‘high risk’ is usually defined is when the risk of miscarriage with a CVS or amniocentesis is less than the risk of the chromosome abnormality.
 Usually now a woman with ‘high risk’ NTS will opt for a NIPT check.